germes96/aspect-extraction/README.md

 # Extracting Aspects from Laptop Reviews with Tensorflow

-Use of recurent neural networks for the aspect extraction task
+Use of recurrent neural networks for the aspect extraction task using the `python` language and the `tensorflow` library (`keras` shell)

 ## Requiement
 1. Having a basic knowledge of recurent neural networks (https://towardsdatascience.com/illustrated-guide-to-recurrent-neural-networks-79e5eb8049c9 )